-A government entity exists and an appropriate process is in place to conduct independent external investigations into allegations of serious negligence or misconduct substantially affecting the integrity of the forensic results committed by employees or contractors of any forensic laboratory system, medical examiner's office, coroner's office, law
+A government entity exists and an appropriate process is in place to conduct independent external investigations into allegations of serious negligence or misconduct substantially affecting the integrity of the forensic results committed by employees or contractors of any forensic laboratory system, medical examiner's office, coroner's office, law enforcement storage facility, or medical facility in the State that will receive a portion of the grant amount.

-Appendix 3 includes a template for this attachment.
+• Appendix 3 includes a template for this attachment.
 Note that funds will not be made available to applicant agencies that fail to provide the necessary information.

-4. Plan for Collecting the Data Required for This Solicitation's Performance Measures
+5. Plan for Collecting the Data Required for this Solicitation's Performance Measures

-Submission of performance measures data is not required for the application.
-Performance measures are included as an alert that successful applicants will be required to submit specific data to NIJ as part of their reporting requirements.
-For the application ("base" and/or competitive), the applicant should indicate an understanding of these requirements and discuss how the applicant will gather the required data, should the applicant receive funding.
+NIJ does not require applicants to submit performance measures data with their application.
+Performance measures are included as an alert that NIJ will require successful applicants to submit specific data to NIJ as part of their reporting requirements.
+For the application ("base" and/or competitive), applicants should indicate an understanding of these requirements and discuss how they will gather the required data, should they receive funding.

-5. Budget Detail Worksheet and Budget Narrative
+6. Budget Detail Worksheet and Budget Narrative